-- If a student is not yet 18 years old, but will be 18 prior to completion of AVTEC training AND has all credit earned toward a high school diploma, but does not have the diploma in hand, AVTEC may make an exception to the age and high school / GED diploma admission requirements in all occupational programs.
-(See Senior Year to Career Pathway) - If a student is not yet 18 years old, but will be 18 prior to completion of AVTEC training AND has earned a high school diploma, AVTEC may make an exception to the age requirements in all occupational programs. - If a student is seeking admission to the United States Coast Guard maritime occupational programs, and are over the age of 18, AVTEC will make an exception to the high school diploma/GED and TABE Academy requirement.
+- If a student is not yet 18 years old, but will be 18 prior to completion of AVTEC training AND has all credit earned toward a high school diploma, but does not have the diploma in hand, an exception to the AVTEC admissions requirements for age and high school/GED diploma may be granted for all occupational programs. - If a student is not yet 18 years old, but will be 18 prior to completion of AVTEC training AND has earned a high school diploma/GED, an exception to the AVTEC admissions requirements for age may be granted for all occupational programs. - Additional admission documentation is required for all exception to admissions.